 There exists many different apps that can access Matrix.
 Because Matrix is an open protocol, you can even implement Matrix in your own app, if you got the skills.
 But for most people, here are some recommendations:

-$NAMEis either "Element" or "SchildiChat".
-The config file enables the "Labs" tab in settings, enables custom themes, preloads a few custom themes, uses Dimension instead of Scalar for integration manager, and preloads a few homeservers for room directory searches.
+$NAME is either "Element", "Element Nightly" or "SchildiChat".
+The config file enables the "Labs" tab in settings, enables custom themes, preloads a few custom themes, and preloads a few homeservers for room directory searches.

 Each Matrix homeserver has a public room directory, which is accessible to the users of that homeserver or, if enabled, users of other homeservers as well.